DJ Swamp

 Ronald K. Keys Jr. aka DJ Swamp is an American hip hop DJ, turntablist, producer and vocalist.
 He was born in Cleveland, Ohio, United States.
 He currently resides in Los Angeles, United States.
 In 1996, he won the title of US DMC Champion, his first year entering the tournament.
 Swamp toured with Beck for four years and later broke away into a solo career with his release "Never is Now" in 2001.
 Alternative Press gave "Never is Now" an 8/10 rating.

 His follow-up, a drum 'n' bass EP, Instruments of Torture, was recorded with Jack Dangers of Meat Beat Manifesto.
 Vinyl Disciple produced several music videos, including four 3D music videos.
 The music video for "The Leaders will Follow" is the first music video to incorporate 3D video scratching.
 His music video for "Rock Rollin'" features Dave England of Jackass fame.

-DJ Swamp has produced several DJ tools that are considered standards, including "skip-proof" records, which have the same sample repeated over and over so that if the needle is bumped it will land in the same sample.

-DJ Swamp's scratch at the beginning of The Crystal Method track "Name of the Game" is one of his most recognizable scratches.
-The song is featured in several films, including Tropic Thunder.

-DJ Swamp released a new single in 2021 "Wearin' My Mask"

-1996 US DMC tournament
+Career

 In 1996, as a first time entry, he won the DMC US DJ Championship.
 He ended his set using pitch manipulation to play Deep Purple's "Smoke on the Water", followed by him smashing his records.

-Career with Beck

 After winning the 1996 US DMC Championships, Swamp found himself still driving a street sweeper for a living in Ohio.
 He was making calls looking for gigs and a chance to break into the music scene full-time when he heard Beck was going to be in town.
 He formulated a plan to pose as a reporter and slip in a demo of him mixing and scratching Beck's tracks.
 He waited for Beck all day but never got to meet him.
 He did, however, give his demo tape to Beck's publicist.
 A few weeks later Beck called Swamp and he joined the tour as Beck's DJ.
 The two toured together for four years.

-Career with Ministry

 From 2016–2018 DJ Swamp toured as a member of the band Ministry.